-Employees To notify the CC immediately in the case of loss or diminution in value of such private property.
+Employees To notify the CC immediately in the case of loss or diminution in value of such private property. value of such private property.

 9.9 Gifts, Loans and Sponsorship

 (NB This does not include the receipt of hospitality and gifts)